ATR-Lab/getting-started-kafka/README.md

 ## Dependencies

-In this tutorial we will be using Java, you will need to [Java]() on your machine
+In this tutorial we will be using Java, you will need to [Java](https://www.oracle.com/technetwork/java/javase/downloads/jdk13-downloads-5672538.html) on your machine.

+You may following the [link] for the Java installation tutorial.

 ## Installation